 Adoption Family FAQs

 Adopting a child is a loving act that creates a new kind of family.
-There’s a lot to learn about this process, and if you are planning to adopt you should learn everything you can about it.
+There’s a lot to learn about this process, and if you are planning to adopt, then you should learn everything you can about it.
 You will find some answers to common questions about the adoption process below.
-You can also contact us if you’d like to speak with someone directly.

 How do I start the adoption process?

-To get started with the adoption process, contact Adoption Choices of Florida and let us know that you’re interested.
+To get started with the adoption process, you will need to meet with a local adoption agency in Florida. contact Adoption Choices of Florida and let us know that you’re interested.
 We can direct you to the appropriate paperwork and schedule a meeting with our adoption counselors.

 When will the child be placed with us?

 This will depend on the adoption plan you created with us or the birth parents.
 In many cases, the child is placed with you in the hospital right after he or she is born.
 If this is not possible, the child will be placed with you within 48 hours of their birth.

 Will I have a relationship with the birth parents?

 This depends on your preferences and the specifics of your adoption plan.
 In an open adoption, adopting families and birth parents maintain direct contact with each other.
 They may even organize in-person visits.